-Fig. 9: Target and effective vehicle sideslip angle β and yaw rate r during Sine With Dwell maneuver, with a longitudinal speed of 80 km/h and a steering wheel angle of 270 deg, supposing availability and unavailability of the ESC control systems.
+Fig. 5.
+Target and effective vehicle side slip angle β and yaw rate r during Sine With Dwell maneuver, with a longitudinal speed of 80 km/h and a steering wheel angle of 270 deg, supposing availability and unavailability of the ESC control system.